brightway-lca/multifunctional/README.md

 Furthermore, the code of the allocated processes (`allocated_product_code`) must be written to each functional edge (and that edge saved so this data is persisted).
 See the code in `multifunctional.allocation.generic_allocation` for an example.

+## How does it work?

+Recent Brightway versions allow users to specify which graph nodes types should be used when building matrices, and which types can be ignored.
+We create a multifunctional process node with the type `multifunctional`, which will be ignored when creating processed datapackages.
+However, in our database class `MultifunctionalDatabase` we change the function which creates these processed datapackages to load the multifunctional processes, perform whatever strategy is needed to handle multifunctionality, and then use the results of those handling strategies (e.g. monofunctional processes) in the processed datapackage.

+We also tell `MultifunctionalDatabase` to load a new `ReadOnlyProcessWithReferenceProduct` process class instead of the standard `Activity` class when interacting with the database.
+This new class is read only because the data is generated from the multifunctional process itself - if updates are needed, either that input process or the allocation function should be modified.

 ## Contributing

 Contributions are very welcome.